camunda-community-hub/camunda-space-traders/README.md

 ## Contribute 🌱

-Contributions are very welcome. 🎉 Please have a look at the [Contribution Guide](CONTRIBUTING.MD).
+Contributions are very welcome. 🎉
+You can contribute in many different ways, have a look at the [Contribution Guide](CONTRIBUTING.MD) to see how.